NuFi Troubleshooting

 Removing NuFi is fairly simple - just right-click the extension and select "Remove from Chrome".
 Before installing NuFi again, make sure you removed the NuFi permission from your Lattice and you can also reset app state on the Lattice Manager again - just to be sure.

-After you're ready to connect, and connect to it and everything should be fine.
+After you're ready to connect, install NuFi again and connect to it and everything should be fine.